Inflection: Basque (agglutinative nominal inflection / fusional verb inflection)

-There is no case marking concord in Basque and case suffixes, including those fused with the article, are added only to the last word in a noun phrase.
+There is no case marking concord in Basque; case suffixes, including those fused with the article, are added only to the last word in a noun phrase.
 Plurality is not marked on the noun and is identified only in the article or other determiner, possibly fused with a case marker.
 The examples below are in the absolutive case with zero case marking, and include the article only: